-Parents were asked what features or programs would help to encourage them to allow their child to walk or bike to and from school.
+Parents were asked what features or programs would encourage them to allow their child to walk or bike to and from school.
 Respondents were able to select any of the options that applied.

-Figure 16 - Responses to the Question "What would encourage your child to cycle to and from school?"
+Figure 13 - Responses to the Question "What would encourage your child to cycle to school?"

-As shown above, secure bicycle storage, followed by cycling safety and skills training were the key considerations that would encourage children to cycle to and from school more.
-Other important considerations for parents were cycle-friendly routes, others to cycle with and reduced traffic volume and congestion in the school zone.
-"Other" responses included highway infrastructure and perceived safety risks.
+Cycle friendly routes was the key consideration that would encourage children to cycle to and from school more.
+Other important considerations for parents were reduced traffic volume and congestion in the school zone, traffic calming measures, secure bicycle storage at the school, and cycling education.
+"Other" responses included the steep topography of the roads in the vicinity of the school.

-Figure 17 - Responses to the Question "What would encourage your child to walk to and from school?"
+Figure 14- Summary of Responses to the Question "What would encourage your child to walk to school?"

-As shown in Figure 17, many respondents chose "not applicable" as a response to this question - likely as they live too far to cycle or walk.
-Improved sidewalks and crossings were the most important consideration for parents that would encourage children to walk to and from school more.
-Other important considerations were traffic calming in the school zone, as well as reduced traffic volume and congestion.
-"Other responses" included households being too far from school to walk, and safer pedestrian infrastructure along the highway.
+Improved sidewalks and crossings was the most important consideration for parents that would encourage children to walk to and from school more.
+Other important considerations were traffic calming in the school zone and reduced traffic volume and congestion.
+"Other responses" included feeling unsafe along Extension Road.

-4.2 SPRING 2025 - FOLLOW-UP FAMILY SURVEY RESULTS
+4.2 SPRING 2025 FOLLOW-UP FAMILY SURVEY RESULTS

 Following the first phase of engagement, a second community survey was developed to gain feedback on proposed AST actions, including education and encouragement, engineering and enforcement.
 An online survey was made available on the GetInvolvedNanaimo website.
-The follow-up family survey focused on gathering feedback on these proposed actions and received 25 responses from members of the school community.
-These results are summarized below.
+The follow-up family survey focused on gathering feedback on these proposed actions and received a total of 29 responses from members of the school community.
+Survey results are summarized below.